laravel/docs/authentication.md

 **Sanctum**

 In response to the complexity of OAuth2 and developer confusion, we set out to build a simpler, more streamlined authentication package that could handle both first-party web requests from a web browser and API requests via tokens.
-This goal was realized with the release of [Laravel Sanctum](/docs/{{version}}/sanctum), which should be considered the preferred and recommended authentication package for applications that will be offering a first-party web UI in addition to an API, or will be powered by a single-page application that exists separately from the backend Laravel application, or applications that offer a mobile client.
+This goal was realized with the release of [Laravel Sanctum](/docs/{{version}}/sanctum), which should be considered the preferred and recommended authentication package for applications that will be offering a first-party web UI in addition to an API, or will be powered by a single-page application (SPA) that exists separately from the backend Laravel application, or applications that offer a mobile client.

 Laravel Sanctum is a hybrid web / API authentication package that can manage your application's entire authentication process.
 This is possible because when Sanctum based applications receive a request, Sanctum will first determine if the request includes a session cookie that references an authenticated session.
 Sanctum accomplishes this by calling Laravel's built-in authentication services which we discussed earlier.
 If the request is not being authenticated via a session cookie, Sanctum will inspect the request for an API token.
 If an API token is present, Sanctum will authenticate the request using that token.
 To learn more about this process, please consult Sanctum's ["how it works"](/docs/{{version}}/sanctum#how-it-works) documentation.